EssentialGG/Elementa/docs/migration.md

 ## Constraints

+`FillConstraint` has had its behavior reworked to more closely match its name.
+Previously, it would only consider the previous sibling's position, and fill to the rest of the parent.
+It now takes the different between the parents' width/height and the sum of all its siblings' width/height.
+It also accepts a boolean parameter to restore the old behavior, but the new behavior is the default.

+## Kotlin Extension Functions

 The `.max` and `.min` DSL functions have been renamed to `.coerceAtMost` and `.coerceAtLeast`, which nicely matches the Kotlin stdlib naming.

-## Kotlin Extension Methods

 `asConstraint` have been renamed to `toConstraint`